 The assessment of applications starts when the call for proposals closes, which is 05 June 2025 (3:00 pm).
-All applications are screened for eligibility and those deemed eligible are then competitively assessed against the impact criteria outlined in the term sheet.
-From the submission
+All applications are screened for eligibility and those deemed eligible are then competitively assessed against the impact criteria outlined in the Term Sheet.
+If your application